Formulation and Characterization of Magnetically

 t- time

-A plot of time on x- axis and
+A plot of time on x-

-slope, Ko if it follows
+line with slope, Ko if it

-zero-order Kinetics.
+follows zero-order Kinetics.

-relationship can be used to describe the drug release of several types of modified release pharmaceutical dosage
+Application: This relationship can be used to describe the drug release of

-forms like transdermal systems, matrix tablets with low soluble drugs in coated forms and osmotic systems.
+pharmaceutical dosage forms like transdermal systems, matrix tablets with low soluble

-release model
+First order release model

 First order models describe